hbashton/VIIPER/README.md

 **Virtual** **I**nput over **IP** **E**mulato**R**

-VIIPER is a tool to create virtual input devices using USBIP.

-## ℹ️ About VIIPER

-VIIPER creates virtual USB input devices using the USBIP protocol.
+VIIPER creates virtual USB input devices using USBIP via a simple API.
-These virtual devices appear as real hardware to the operating system and applications, allowing you to emulate controllers, keyboards, and other input devices without physical hardware.
+These virtual devices appear as real hardware, indistinguishable to the operating system and applications, allowing you to emulate controllers, keyboards, and other input devices as you see fit.

 - VIIPER abstracts away all USB / USBIP details.
 - Device emulation happens in userspace code instead of kernel drivers, so no kernel programming is required to add new device types.